 This article covers the history of disabled people back to the ’50s.
 To accurately tell that history some terms have been used in the direct quotes in this article that might be very triggering.

 During the 20th century, hundreds of children and adults with disabilities from Greenland and the Faroe Islands left their homes.
-On the advice of doctors, social workers or local authorities, because their families were overwhelmed with caring for them, or because they were rejected by their communities, more and more disabled Greenlanders and Faroese embarked on ships to cross the ocean to faraway Denmark.
-There, their new lives resembled a different world – with a foreign language and culture, and the confines of the mass institutions people told were their new homes.
-Until their left-behind families began to resist.
+On the advice of doctors, social workers or local authorities, because their families were overwhelmed with caring for them or because there were no suitable local support services, more and more disabled Greenlanders and Faroese embarked on ships to cross the sea to faraway Denmark.
+Upon arrival, their new lives in many ways resembled a different world – with a foreign language and culture, and the strict procedures and rules in the special institutions where most of them were accommodated.
+That is, until their left-behind families began to resist.

 “And are we just going to keep sending people off to Denmark, where every institution is filled to the brim?
 We should have come so far in 1971 that we can shoulder the responsibility for our own people.
 The right thing to do would be for the parents to get together.
 In our neighbouring countries, it seems that it really is the parents’ associations that are acting, that are actually doing something.”

 If you had opened the Faroese newspaper Dagblaðið on the 6th March 1971, you might have come across Helena Samuelsen’s article on disability with its provocatively asking title The forgotten in society? (fo.
 Tey gloymdu i samfelagnum?)
 Samuelsen, herself the mother of a child with an intellectual disability, critically pointed out the ways in which local authorities, but also the Faroese society as a whole, had let down their fellow citizens, and that within the span of just a few decades, the majority of disabled Faroese had been sent to Denmark.
-They had thus all but disappeared from public life in the small island communities.
+As a result, she concluded, they had all but disappeared from public life in the small island communities.

 In Greenland, the systematic placement of people with disabilities in Danish institutions had been even more thorough, with some people scathingly stating that the country was virtually “vacuum-cleaned” of disabilities.

-That parents found it necessary to send their children to overcrowded institutions in distant Denmark and into the hands of strangers, without certainty of ever seeing them again, seems unthinkable to us today.
+That parents found it necessary to send their children to overcrowded institutions in distant Denmark and into the hands of strangers, without certainty of their welfare or when – if ever – to see them again, seems unthinkable to us today.
 So what were their reasons for taking this drastic step?
-A look at the local conditions in Greenland and the Faroe Islands during that time gives us some clues: for one, neither of them had any specialized care, education or housing facilities for people with disabilities.
-And for another, Danish authorities and doctors who orchestrated the journeys and placements in Danish institutions were largely given free rein, as they were considered the true experts in this field.
+A look at the local conditions in Greenland and the Faroe Islands during that time gives us some clues: for one, neither of the regions had any specialized care or rehabilitation, education or housing facilities for people with disabilities.
+On the other hand, the Danish public authorities and doctors who orchestrated the journeys and placements in Danish institutions had extensive decision-making powers, as their authority as experts remained largely unquestioned.

-Samuelsen’s appeal to parents with disabled children to unite and act was therefore also meant as a wake-up call to Faroese society to thoroughly rethink their relationship to and responsibility for people with disabilities, as “children belong with their parents, and when they grow up, they should be allowed to make their own decision.”
+Samuelsen’s appeal to parents with disabled children to unite and act was therefore also meant as a wake-up call to Faroese society to thoroughly rethink their relationship to and responsibility for people with disabilities.
+As her article states, “children belong with their parents, and when they grow up, they should be allowed to make their own decision.”
 But there was also a reason for optimism: just a few weeks after Samuelsen’s newspaper appeal Javni, the first Faroese disability rights organization, was founded.

 Run by parents with intellectually disabled children, Javni’s name was derived from a native, robust plant that was well-adapted to the harsh North Atlantic climate, as well as from the Faroese word for equality, javnaður.
 It was a fitting symbol for Javni’s ambitious goal, namely giving all people with cognitive disabilities the opportunity to live a self-determined life in their own country, and to bring back those who had been placed in Danish institutions.